 It may also be wise to take a look at some of the Important Precautions to Take When Buying a Domain Name, just so that you don't commit the same mistakes that some newcomers make when buying a domain name.

 There are many issues involved in finding a good web host.
-Read up on the various things you need to look for in searching for a good web host in the article How to Choose a Web Host.
+Read up on the various things you need to look for in the article How to Choose a Web Host.